COVID-19 Alert Level 2 – Accommodation information

 Directions and access

-Main park gates are open from 6am to 9pm during daylight savings hours and 6am to 7pm during non-daylight saving hours.
+The main park gates are open from 6am to 9pm during daylight savings hours and for non-daylight saving hours from 6am to 7pm.

 Availability and prices